Vyral/jo-ferraro/_drafts/where-buyers--sellers-stand-in-our-dane-county-market.md

 Interest rates are still down, which is good news for buyers. **If you’re thinking of buying this year, the sooner you act, the better**—we’re entering our prime selling season, and a lot of inventory is poised to enter the market.&nbsp;

 If you have any other questions about our market or you’d like to get started on your home buying or selling journey, don’t hesitate to reach out to me.
-My team and I would love to help you.<br>&nbsp;
+My team and I would love to help you.